kojak/kojak/README.md

 The Koji web interface is accessible via http://koji.localdomain/koji

-Kojak ships with the AProx repository manager to speed up build times and allows better control of artefact repositories.
-You can access on AProx http://koji.localdomain:8080

-Jenkins configured with the Koji plugin can be configured via the Jenkins GUI via http://koji.localdomain:8090
+Jenkins configured with the Koji plugin can be configured via the Jenkins GUI via http://koji.localdomain:8080

 Known Issues
 ------------